EXCervantes/book-search-engine/README.md

 This application uses the Google Books API along with GraphQL API built with the Apollo Server to allow user to save book searches to the back end.
 Originally built using a RESTful API paradigm this project has been refactored using a GraphQL API in the MERN structure.

-The application uses [Express.js](https://expressjs.com/) for handling the server, the [Mongoose](https://mongoosejs.com/) for interaction with [MongoDB](https://www.mongodb.com/docs/atlas/), [Apollo Client](https://www.apollographql.com/docs/react/) to manage data in [GraphQL](https://graphql.org/).
+The application uses [Express.js](https://expressjs.com/) for handling the server, the [Mongoose](https://mongoosejs.com/) for interaction with [MongoDB](https://www.mongodb.com/docs/atlas/), [Apollo Client](https://www.apollographql.com/docs/react/) to manage data in [GraphQL](https://graphql.org/), and [React.js](https://react.dev/) to build the application on the front end.
 The [Node language manager](https://expressjs.com/) uses those packages to build and run the application.

 This project is deployed to [Render Dashboard](https://dashboard.render.com/) as an app which can be used in the browser.
-In addition, this application can be installed on a local system for offline use.

 ## Technologies and Packages Used